iktakahiro/ansible_playbooks/README.md

 This is playbooks of [Ansible](http://www.ansible.com/home).

-This directory structure is based on the [Official Best Practies](http://docs.ansible.com/playbooks_best_practices.html).
-(But, It is very difficult to be beautiful struncture.)

 If you want to learn about the Playbook, Please see the details below.

 - [Playbooks - Ansible ](http://docs.ansible.com/playbooks.html)